8.5

 Deployment: Cloud Hosted

-Why We Chose It: After reviewing Multiview ERP, we found it to be a full ERP system ideal for medium to large businesses.
-It offers customizable invoice templates and includes essential elements like item descriptions, payment terms, costs, and deadlines.
+Multiview ERP is a complete ERP system suited best suited for medium to large businesses.
+It offers customizable invoice templates that include item descriptions, payment terms, costs, and deadlines.

-Multiview’s general ledger module enables users to generate tailored reports for in-depth analysis across various dimensions such as time, cost, and product performance.
+Multiview’s robust general ledger enables you to generate custom reports for in-depth analysis across various dimensions, including time, cost, and product performance.

-However, we found a few drawbacks during our research.
-For example, some users have reported the implementation process is time-consuming and challenging, even with support from Multiview.
-Additionally, you’ll need to consult Multiview Corporation directly for specific pricing details.
+However some users have reported that the implementation process is time-consuming and challenging, even with dedicated support from Multiview.
+Additionally, you’ll need to consult Multiview directly to receive pricing on the system.

 Multiview